 This article focuses on buying a business, which is selling products and/or services to an existing customer base.
 Prospective business owners must first decide whether their background is in manufacturing, wholesale distribution, retail, or a service-oriented business.
 Your present knowledge of the product line is secondary.
 Unless you are in direct contact with a potential business for sale, enlist with a business broker to have a professional seek out the seller who matches your area of expertise.

 When the seller shows interest and you obtain the initial data and purchase price, start your analysis and homework by determining the full product line or services offered.
 Your goal is to be the expert and make the company grow.
-Some of the initial areas to investigate are: The reputation of the seller, their competition, longevity of the product line, the same with the industry, the locations’ future, type of customers and number of employees and their abilities.
+Some of the initial areas to investigate are The reputation of the seller, their competition, the longevity of the product line, the same with the industry, the locations’ future, type of customers and number of employees, and their abilities.

 There are many more considerations before deciding to buy a business, but perhaps the most important is to enlist the help of professionals.
 As mentioned previously, having an accountant is essential.
 An attorney helps with the negotiations and business structure.
 A business insurance representative will protect you from any liability issues that arise.
 The business broker ensures a successful closing for both parties.

-Before taking the plunge, I suggest keeping these three things in mind: You'll will work longer hours than you many have worked before, initially there could be less vacation time and you will be taking one of the biggest risks of your life.
+Before taking the plunge, I suggest keeping these three things in mind: You will work longer hours than you may have worked before, initially there could be less vacation time and you will be taking one of the biggest risks of your life.

 For additional insight on buying a business, contact Score Bucks County at 215-943-8850 or visit https://buckscounty.score.org/.